christophsk/classifier-lit/README.md

-# 🔥 `classifier-lit` Language Interpretability Tool (LIT) for Text Classification
+# 🔥 `classifier-lit`
+## The Language Interpretability Tool (LIT) for Text Classification

 This package provides an implementation of the PAIR code [Language Interpretability Tool](https://pair-code.github.io/lit/) for a sentence classification.
-This builds off the various LIT examples to provide a convenient way to run the LIT server.
+It builds off the various LIT examples to provide a convenient way to run the LIT server.

 ## Requirements